tconfrey/BrainTool/overview.md

+title: BrainTool Philosophy
+tagline: The Personal Information Manager for your Online Life
+description: BrainTool is a way of organizing things you want to remember and get back to, using notes and nested tags.
+Its also a better way to control your browser.

 # BrainTool Philosophy

 BrainTool is a knowledge/notes/links/browser manager.
 While browsing you 'tag' web pages via the BrainTool Chrome plugin to store them in your personal braintool file.
 Tags provide a grouping for sets of web pages, they are nested in a hierarchy and have attached notes.
 Each tag is represented by a node in the tree shown on the BrainTool side-panel, and within Chrome by a dedicated window with tabs for tagged links.
 The side-panel indicates which links are currently open in a tab and allows fast access to open or access the page.